clarkfitzg/phd_research/milestones/proposals.md

 __Outcome__:
 _Represent R code in a data structure that exposes high level parallelism_

+This data structure should show what _can_ be done.
+Later we can use it to show what _should_ be done to execute as efficiently as possible in the context of some particular platform and data.
+This is a different milestone.

-We can think of this as an augmented abstract syntax tree (AST) in the sense that I'm just thinking about taking the AST as produced by R's `parse()` function and adding more information to it.
+We can think of the data structure as an augmented abstract syntax tree (AST) in the sense that I'm just thinking about taking the AST as produced by R's `parse()` function and adding more information to it.
 I'll refer to it here as the AAST.